 Sickle cell disease in India

-The first case of Sickle Cell Anaemia in India was identified in Tamil Nadu back in 1952.
+The first case of Sickle Cell anaemia in India was identified in Tamil Nadu back in 1952.
 Reports outlay that from 2016 to 2018, 113.83 million people underwent screening across the country.
 Among these, approximately 996,368 individuals tested positive for sickle cell.
 However, estimations indicate that the patient count escalated to over 1.4 million as of last year.

-The Indian Government initiated National Sickle Cell Anaemia Eradication Mission in the Shahdol district of Madhya Pradesh on July 1, 2023.
+The Indian Government initiated the National Sickle Cell Anaemia Eradication Mission in the Shahdol district of Madhya Pradesh on July 1, 2023.
 Thus far, a total of 148,58,584 individuals have undergone screening under this mission.
 Resulting in the identification of 5,34,923 sickle cell carriers and 1,672 sickle cell patients.
 However, the government does not possess separate data regarding the number of sickle cell patients within tribal areas.
 Nevertheless, an estimate indicates that this condition afflicts one in every 86 children born in the tribal community.

 Sickle cell anaemia deepens financial problems